R3dCr3sc3nt/AlexCTF/SC1-Mathbot/README.md

         print data
         break
 ```

-Running the script gave me back the flag after a few seconds and 500 math equations solved.
+Running the script returns the flag after a few seconds.

 ```
 Solving equation...
 77570593763924035994006787070091 * 156048715378978225422935000952364